Siyaanx/machine-learning/README.md

 # Preamble
 The hotel-booking datasets csv file is uploaded here and it awaits Exploratory Data Analysis in the open-source web application.
 Open-source web application used: Jupyter Notebook.
+Refer to the jupyter notebook marked "Exploratory Data Analysis" which contains the codes in performing the analysis as ypu read or implement the steps below.

 # Exploratory Data Analysis (EDA)
 The Exploratory Data Analysis enables one to get in-depth understanding of dataset.
 Typically, EDA is carried out in order to detect any errors, outliers as well as to understand different patterns in the dataset.